Snap SDK

 Attach and detach windows from window groups with Snap SDK

 To attach a window to a window group using the UI, you click and drag a window to a window group.
 To detach a window from a window group, you shift-click and drag a window away from a window group.
+Overlays guide users to the desired side.

 To programmatically attach a window to a window group, use the attachWindows function: